nashville-software-school/server-side-dotnet-curriculum/book-4-controllers/chapters/house-rules-data-annotations.md

 1. Update the `Chore` class and the `CreateChore` component to enforce a minimum `ChoreFrequencyDays` of 1, and a maximum of 14
     - bonus challenge: use the [datalist](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/number#offering_suggested_values) element to suggest 1,3,7,10, and 14 as options (note that this will have no effect on the allowed values on the server side)
 1. Use the `EmailAddress` data annotation to validate that a registering user has input a valid email for their registration, and use the `MaxLength` attribute to ensure that the username submitted is less than 50 characters.
 1. You have already seen the `Required` data annotation used in data models to make nullable types `NOT NULL` in the database.
-You can also use to to make data properties required when submitted to the API.
+You can also use `Required` to make data properties required when submitted to the API.
 Try adding it to properties on the Chore and Registration models to further improve model validation for these types.

 Up Next: [More features for House Rules](./house-rules-more-features.md)